RTBHOUSE/big-bang-py/README.md

 ## Isort - Python Imports Sorter

-- **[Isort](https://github.com/timothycrosley/isort) sorts Python imports alphabetically and separates them into defined sections.**
+- **[Isort](https://github.com/timothycrosley/isort) automatically sorts Python imports in alphabetical order as well as separates them into defined sections.**

-- There are several ways to configure Isort's behavior.
-Full reference of every setting can be found [here](https://github.com/timothycrosley/isort/wiki/isort-Settings#full-reference-of-isort-settings).
+- There are several knobs configuring Isort's behavior.
+Full reference of settings can be found [here](https://github.com/timothycrosley/isort/wiki/isort-Settings#full-reference-of-isort-settings).

 - You can specify project level configuration simply by placing a `.isort.cfg` file at the root of your project.

-- You may find pre-configured [.isort.cfg](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.isort.cfg) in the root of this repo.
+    - You may find pre-configured [.isort.cfg](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.isort.cfg) at the root of this repo.

 - It is recommended to include Isort in your linting Invoke task and also to run it during pre-commit Git hook.
-Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) in the root of this repo.
+Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) at the root of this repo.

 - To manage edge cases, [disable Isort per line or for entire file](https://github.com/timothycrosley/isort#skip-processing-of-imports-outside-of-configuration).

 ## McCabe - Code Complexity Checker

-- [mccabe](https://github.com/pycqa/mccabe) library automatically detects over-complex code based on cyclomatic complexity (for curious, consult [tutorialspoint](https://www.tutorialspoint.com/software_testing_dictionary/cyclomatic_complexity.htm) and [Wikipedia](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).
+- [mccabe](https://github.com/pycqa/mccabe) library automatically detects over-complex code basing on cyclomatic complexity (for curious, consult [tutorialspoint](https://www.tutorialspoint.com/software_testing_dictionary/cyclomatic_complexity.htm) and [Wikipedia](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).

 - Cyclomatic complexity is roughly equivalent to one plus the number of loops and if statements.
-The simple interpretation is that it is an upper bound for the number of test cases required to obtain branch coverage of the code.
-So, in the context of testing, cyclomatic complexity can be used to estimate the required effort for writing tests.
+The simple interpretation is that it shows an upper bound for the number of test cases required to obtain branch coverage of the code.
+So, in the context of testing, such metric can be used to estimate the required effort for writing tests.

 - Code with high cyclomatic complexity (usually assumed as 10+) is likely to be difficult to understand and therefore have a higher probability of containing defects.

 - It is recommended to include McCabe in your linting Invoke task and also to run it during pre-commit Git hook.
-Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) in the root of this repo.
+Example of both can be found in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) at the root of this repo.

-    - Cut-off complexity is currently assumed to be 7.
+    - Cut-off complexity in Invoke task and pre-commit are arbitrarily assumed to be 7.
 However, this number should be adjusted to reflect your experience and project needs.

 ## Pytest - Python Test Framework